 2. The Judicial Advisor has three (3) business days from the receipt of the appeal to determine whether the basis set forth in the appeal falls within the grounds allowed for appeal and to inform the appealing student in writing.
-If the Judicial Advisor determines that the case does not fall within the grounds allowed for appeal, then the previous adjudication stands.
-If the Judicial Advisor determines that the case does fall within the grounds allowed for appeal and the allegations do not involve domestic violence, dating violence, sexual assault, or stalking, the Judicial Advisor may:
+If, the Judicial Advisor determines that the case does not fall within the grounds allowed for appeal, then the previous adjudication stands.
+If the Judicial Advisor determines that the case does fall within the grounds allowed for appeal, the Judicial Advisor may:

 D. MEMBERSHIP OF THE JUDICIAL COMMITTEE

-1. A chairperson and an alternate chairperson who will be appointed by each college president or their designee.
+1. A chairperson and an alternate chairperson who will be appointed by each college president or his/her designee.